davmarc-lab/bolt-engine/Bolt/Notes.md

  - [ ] Implement inside every Component an unique id (mask) to filter them (NO).
  - [ ] Implement Buffers wrapper (it needs some fixes)
  - [ ] Make OpenGl enum wrapper
+ - [ ] Make a better Framebuffer wrapper for OpenGl